openimsdk/open-im-server/deployments/Readme.md

 **minio.yml**

-- `internalAddress`: set to your already minio internal address or minio Service name and port in your deployed.
+- `internalAddress`: set to your minio Service name and port in your deployed.
 - `externalAddress`: set to your already expose minio external address.

 ### Set the secret